OUT OF AFRICA AND THEORIES ABOUT EARLY MODERN HUMAN MIGRATIONS

 “The assimilation model “took the new fossil and genetic data on board and gave Africa a key role in the evolution of modern features.
 However, this model envisaged a much more gradual spread of those features from Africa than did mine.
 Neanderthals and archaic people like them were assimilated through widespread interbreeding.
 Thus the evolutionary establishment of modern features was a blending process rather than a rapid replacement.”

-Out of Africa Theory and Homo Sapiens
+Out of Africa Theory and Modern Humans (Homo Sapiens)

 Modern humans first arose at least 300,000 years ago in Africa, with oldest modern human fossils, from Morocco, dated to 300,000 years ago.
 Where the first modern humans originated and how they crossed the Sahara and dispersed from Africa has long been controversial.
 Earlier research suggested the migration from Africa started between 70,000 and 40,000 years ago.
 A study published in the mid 2010s suggested that modern humans might have begun their migration to Asia and Europe as early as 130,000 years ago, and expanded out of Africa in multiple waves.
 [Source: Charles Q. Choi, Live Science, May 28, 2015]

 Some scientists believe that modern humans developed from archaic homo sapiens that migrated out of Africa about 100,000 years ago, replacing older homo species (archaic homo sapiens ) .
 Others argue that modern humans evolved out from Homo erectus populations in different parts of the world with some genetic exchange between groups.
+DNA studies show that the group that became Africans and the group that became non-Africans split apart 189,000 years ago, much earlier than it was thought that non-Africans left Africa.
+According to DNA evidence the first group of hominids that left Africa had less than 50 members.

 The warmest period of the last major interglacial period was around 125,000 years ago, when sea levels were 20 to 30 feet higher than they are today.
 Areas of Africa, the Middle East and West Asia that are desert today were covered by tropical deciduous forests and savannas dotted with numerous lakes.
 These habitats may have provided corridors for early Homo sapiens to migrate out of Africa.

-The oldest confirmed fossils of modern humans are 300,000 years old from North Africa and 40,000 years old from Asia and Europe.
+The oldest confirmed fossils of modern humans are 300,000 years old from North Africa and 80,000 years old from Asia and 50,000 years old from Europe.
 Tool evidence pushes the dates further back in time.
 DNA studies back the Out of Africa Theory.
 The most conclusive are based on samples of mitochondrial DNA taken from more than a thousand men all over the world.
 Mitochondrial DNA is passed down from generation to generation by men in the Y chromosome.
 It shows that the further ethnic groups are from Africa the more different they are.
 Based on mitochondrial DNA data people today from Sudan, Ethiopia and Southern Africa are the closest lineal descendants of the first homo sapiens.
 Additionally, the fact that people of African descent have a greater of variation of certain genes suggest that they had more time to develop these variation, which means people must have evolved in Africa first.

 Single Dispersal from Africa